 Blood sugar can be measured by using a blood glucose meter (glucometer) or a continuous glucose monitor (CGMs).
 Follow these steps to self-test your blood sugar using a blood glucose meter:

 - At first, wash your hands and then insert a test strip into your meter.

 - Press the lancet device against the side of your finger to get a drop of blood.

 - Touch and hold the end of the test strip to the drop of blood.

 - Wait for the result to appear on the screen.
-This is your blood glucose level.

 The frequency of testing blood sugar depends on the type of diabetes you are diagnosed with.
 Adhere to the recommendation of the doctor.